zio/zio/docs/datatypes/contextual/zservicebuilder.md

   }
 ```

-2. **Using Horizontal Composition** — Another way to update a requirement is to horizontally compose in a dependency that provides the updated service.
-The resulting composition will replace the old dependency with the new one:
+2. **Using Horizontal Composition** — Another way to update a requirement is to horizontally compose in a service builder that provides the updated service.
+The resulting composition will replace the old service builder with the new one:

 ```scala mdoc:silent:nest
 val dbServiceBuilder: ServiceBuilder[Nothing, UserRepo] = ZServiceBuilder.succeed(new UserRepo.Service {